 The Dai Calendar

-The Dai have their own calendar, which is still in use today.
+Dai have their own calendar, which is still in use today.
 The Dai calendar is unusual, compared to the Han Chinese lunar calendar, in that the former incorporates elements of both the solar and the lunar calendars.
-Borrowing from the Han Chinese Taoist tradition, the Dai use the method of Heavenly Stems and the Terrestrial Branches to record days and years in their "hybrid" calendar (this is a reference to the Taoist sexagenary cycle, or a cyclical system of 60 combinations of the two basic cycles: the 10 Heavenly Stems and the 12 Earthly Branches).
-The Dai have chosen to not only employ much of the Han Chinese calendar terminology, they have also preserved the Han Chinese pronunication of this terminology.
+Borrowing from the Han Chinese Taoist tradition, Dai use the method of Heavenly Stems and the Terrestrial Branches to record days and years in their "hybrid" calendar (this is a reference to the Taoist sexagenary cycle, or a cyclical system of 60 combinations of the two basic cycles: the 10 Heavenly Stems and the 12 Earthly Branches).
+Dai has chosen to not only employ much of the Han Chinese calendar terminology, they have also preserved the Han Chinese pronunciation of this terminology.

 A year is divided into twelve months in the Dai calendar, while some months are called "single" months and others are called "double" months.
-There are thirty days in a "single" Dai month, and twenty nine days in a "double" Dai month.
+There are thirty days in a "single" Dai month and twenty-nine days in a "double" Dai month.
 A year is also composed of three seasons: the Cold Season, which runs from January to April; the Hot Season, which runs from May to August; and the Rainy Season, which runs from September to December.
 To further account for the irregularities of the earth's orbit, so as to make the Dai calendar fit the actual time trajectory of the earth's orbit, there are seven leap years to every span of nineteen years.

 According to ancient Dai documents, there are four epochs, termed "Saha", in Dai history.
 The fourth epoch is the current one, or the "Zhujiang Saha", which began in the year CE 647, circa, in Western calendar terms, and was announced by a Dai religious leader by the name of Payazhula.

 Songs and Dances